Apply to the LLM Program

 2015-2016 ACADEMIC YEAR WILL BE AVAILABLE AT THIS LOCATION IN SEPTEMBER,2014.
 WE ARE LEAVING THE FOLLOWING MATERIALS UP SO THAT PROSPECTIVE CANDIDATES MAY GET AN IDEA OF WHAT OUR APPLICATION PROCESS IS LIKE.
 PLEASE DO NOT USE THESE MATERIALS TO APPLY NOW OR IN THE FUTURE TO THE LL.M.
 PROGRAM.

 On behalf of our Graduate Studies Committee, I welcome you to this section of the Law School’s web page describing our LL.M.
 Program.
 The Committee has provided extensive information here about the Program and the application process.
 We believe that if you will take the time to read this material carefully most of your questions will be answered.
-The section on Frequently Asked Questions may be especially useful.
+The sections on Frequently Asked Questions and Common Application Mistakes may be especially useful and we recommend that you read those sections before you start the application process.
 If you do have questions after reviewing this material, please feel free to write me directly.
 Any messages you send to me will eventually be included with your application material if you do decide to apply to Chicago.

 Richard Badger, Associate Dean for Graduate Programs, firstname.lastname@example.org

 APPLICATION STEP # 1: Please supply the information requested in the Basic Information Form for LL.M.
 Students and submit it electronically before you submit your application materials.
 Although all of the information requested is also supplied by you on the Application for Admission, submitting this information to us electronically before you apply will enable the Admissions Office to expedite the processing of your application materials once they are available.